Coffee DIY Wax Melts Recipe

 Instructions

-2. Melt It: To safely melt the wax, pour it into a candle melting pitcher.
-Then place the pitcher inside a large saucepan filled with 2 inches of water.
+- Melt: To safely melt the wax, pour it into a candle melting pitcher.
+Then, place the pitcher inside a large saucepan filled with 2 inches of water.
 Heat on medium to low heat with a gentle simmer at most, using the double boiler method.
 Stir often with a heat-resistant silicone whisk.

-3. Cool & Scent It: Remove the pitcher from the heat immediately after melting.
-Clip a candle thermometer inside of the pitcher or use a no-touch infrared thermometer to watch the wax cool 150°F to 145°F. Once cooled, add 1 teaspoon of coffee essential oil and stir constantly for 1 to 2 minutes to incorporate thoroughly.
+- Cool & Scent: Remove the pitcher from the heat immediately after melting.
+Use a no-touch infrared thermometer to watch the wax cool from 150°F to 145°F. Once cooled, add 1 teaspoon of coffee essential oil and stir constantly for 1 to 2 minutes to incorporate thoroughly.

 Notes